 • Ability to receive certification while pursuing an academic degree

-• Extensive teaching opportunities to practice with "real" students on the UVM campus
+• Extensive teaching opportunities to teach 8-week series to students & UVM community on the UVM campus

-• Chance to deepen your college experience and community
+• Chance to deepen your higher education experience and connection to the university community

 • Program can be paid through student loans or grants with VSAC

 UVM Credits: UVM students have the opportunity to register for PEAC 199 Yoga Teacher Training to receive credit for successful participation and completion of the training.
 This 1-credit course will be offered in both the fall and spring semesters and YTT students are allowed to register for both semesters.
 Instructor permission is required to complete registration.

 The program will help you create a deeper connection and understanding of yourself, expand your knowledge of yoga, make friendships with other training students, and transform your yoga practice.
 The training will give you extensive practice, confidence, and knowledge to step into the role of the teacher and share the wonderful art, science, and philosophy that is yoga.
 You’ll learn to cultivate your inner teacher and realize your true greatness.
 Successful completion of the course meets the necessary requirements by Yoga Alliance to become a 200-Hour Registered Yoga Teacher.

 Training Dates 2017-2018

 Prior to registration please confirm there are no conflicts with these dates as attending all training weekends is required.